 - When you can find a use for it / a home for it pretty quickly e.g. making fridge magnet notepads as pictured at the top of the article.

 - When you are unable to easily reuse, mend, recycle or give it away.
-For example I love this post about what to do with broken toys!

 - When you have the time, energy, skills and inspiration for a larger upcycling project which is actually useful to you.
 For example in our previous home we had some decking which we decided to replace with some new decking.
 A friend took our old decking squares and amazingly made a fence around his front garden out of them.
 It looked great – I wish I had taken some pictures of it!